Click the bookmarks or scroll down to read the articles...

 Although with modern therapy methods we never bring this information to conscious awareness, it is, in a manner of speaking, still accessed by the subconscious, where it can be 're-assessed' and changed.

-Adapted from the author's book - Healing Your Feelings - The book is available on this site.
+Adapted from the author's book - Healing Your Feelings - The book is available from our BOOKSHOP on this site.

 For longer than living memory, the idea of having both a 'conscious mind' and a 'subconscious mind' has been a common and accepted way of conceptualizing the mental aspects of human awareness.
 Although it might be a convenient way to describe and 'understand' our mental life, it is somewhat inadequate when it comes to the understanding needed when we want to make changes to subconsciously based problems.
 By that, I mean the feelings, responses, behaviours and habits that people commonly struggle with (often for years), without resolution.